gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

     * Examining the Residuals vs Fitted and the "Scale-Location" plots provide little to no evidence of changing variance.
+    \index{Residuals vs Fitted plot}
+    \index{Scale-Location plot}
     The variability does decrease slightly in the middle fitted values but those changes are really minor and present no real evidence of changing variability.